reversed-digital/theme-system/README.md

 | gridColumnStart | '1','2', '3', '4', '5', '6', '7', '8', '9', '10', '11', '12', 'auto' |
 | gridColumnEnd   | '1','2', '3', '4', '5', '6', '7', '8', '9', '10', '11', '12', 'auto' |
 | gridColumn      | '1','2', '3', '4', '5', '6', '7', '8', '9', '10', '11', '12', 'auto' |

+## Future plans

+- See if we can use purgeCSS to remove unused utilities
+- Investigate a babel-plugin to compile away the parse & parseAll calls

 ## Contributing